SAP-samples/teched2025-CA163/exercises/TechEd2025_ETDc_Hands-on_Script.md

 is added to the repository on which *SAP Enterprise Threat Detection, public cloud* will automatically alert going forward.

-In a 3^rd^ role, you will act as a consumer/processor of the results (Investigation Report), that was created by you in your second role as a security specialist.
+In a third role, you will act as a consumer/processor of the results (Investigation Report), that was created by you in your second role as a security specialist.